celo-org/docs/blog/03-05-2023-Prepare-for-Auditing-Your-Smart-Contract/prepare-for-auditing-your-smart-contract.md

 **Implement Continuous Monitoring:** Once your smart contract is live, it is important to implement continuous monitoring to identify any potential security threats or issues.
 This can help you address issues as soon as they arise and ensure the ongoing security and functionality of your smart contract.

-**Keep Your Contract Up-to-Date:** As technology and security threats evolve, it is important to keep your smart contract up-to-date.
+**Keep Your Contract Up to Date:** As technology and security threats evolve, it is important to keep your smart contract up-to-date.
 This may involve making updates to the contract code or implementing new security measures to ensure its ongoing security and functionality.

 By following these post-auditing best practices, you can ensure the security, functionality, and user trust of your smart contract.
 It is important to take a proactive approach to smart contract development and maintenance to ensure that your contract is secure and trustworthy for its users.